 - 1. It must have the attribute Alarm Owner set to True. - 2.
 It has to be the last link in an unbroken chain of alarm owners, all the way from the program or application, down to this particular object.
-For an illustration of the concept, see Alarm Owner Examples on page 274. - 3.
-It must have Aspect Object set to true.
+For an illustration of the concept, see Alarm Owner Examples on page 288. - 3.
+It must have Aspect Object set to true. - 4.
+It must not be a sub object to an object with the attributes hidden or protected.